García slam for Rangers in 13-2 win to avoid sweep by Astros

 Astros: Catcher Jason Castro was placed on the 10-day injured list, retroactive to Thursday, with right knee discomfort.
 Catcher Garrett Stubbs was recalled from Triple-A Sugar Land.

-Rangers: Manager Chris Woodward said he wasn’t overly optimistic about the status of INF Andy Ibáñez, who felt even more soreness after he exited Saturday’s game with left hamstring tightness. … INF Charlie Culberson (COVID-19 injury list) went through some pregame work, and could be activated Monday or Tuesday.
+Rangers: Woodward said he wasn’t overly optimistic about the status of INF Andy Ibáñez, who felt even more soreness after he exited Saturday’s game with left hamstring tightness. … INF Charlie Culberson (COVID-19 IL) went through some pregame work, and could be activated Monday or Tuesday.

 UP NEXT